deepayan/yagpack/README.md

 The static graphics API is in useable shape, although much work still needs to be done.

-The dynamic graphics API is still in the planning stages.
+The dynamic graphics API is in the planning stages.